American Ninja Warrior in training at The St. James

 1. Visit a Smithsonian museum on the National Mall and elsewhere in the city.
 They are free, fantastic places to stay dry, cool, or warm, depending on the weather.

-2. Hold giant insects, eyeball all kinds of mammals, learn about human origins, and much more at the National Museum of Natural History.
-Of course, there are tons of fascinating exhibits to tour while you’re there, including Q?rius, the impressive new interactive and experimental learning space.
+2. Hold giant insects, eyeball all kinds of mammals, learn about human origins, and, of course, explore the recently reopened Fossil Hall at the National Museum of Natural History.
+And there are tons more fascinating exhibits to tour while you’re there, including Q?rius, the impressive interactive and experimental learning space.

-4. Navigate to the National Museum of American History, where kids can see “America on the Move,” a history of transportation; toys and games from your childhood; the Star Spangled Banner; and much more.
-And the new Innovation Wing boasts several great exhibits, plus the Wegmans Wonderland play area for little ones and The Spark!Lab, where guests can get hands-on and inventive.
+4. Navigate to the National Museum of American History, where kids can see “America on the Move,” a history of transportation; toys and games from your childhood; the Star Spangled Banner; and much, much more.
+The Innovation Wing boasts several great exhibits, plus the Wegmans Wonderland play area for little ones and The Spark!Lab, where guests can get hands-on and inventive.

 5. Deliver on fun at the National Postal Museum, where lots of interactive exhibits and an easy-to-explore space make it a nice outing for little ones.
-And on the first Monday of every month, join a story time session at 10:30am and 11am.
+And every Monday, they host story time sessions with readings and an activity at 10:30am and 11am.

-8. Explore imagiNATIONS, the family activity center at that National Museum of the American Indian.
+8. Discover imagiNATIONS, the family activity center at that National Museum of the American Indian.
 Be sure to check the schedule for open hours and any special activities.

 9. Jet out to the Steven F. Udvar-Hazy Center, the Dulles arm of the National Air & Space Museum, to see a giant hangar full of aviation and space artifacts.
 Admission is free, but parking in the lot is $15/vehicle.